Jemtaly/QAPy/README.md

 # QAPy

-A QAP compiler implemented in Python, used to compile the codes written in a Python-like programming laguage into its QAP form, and perform Groth16's setup, proof and verification steps.
+A QAP compiler implemented in Python, used to compile the codes written in a Python-like programming laguage into its QAP form, and perform setup, proof and verification steps of [Groth16](https://eprint.iacr.org/2016/260.pdf).

 ## Requirements